AswathyD31/PRODIGY_DS_01/README.md

 * Matplotlib & Seaborn for creating visualizations

-# Exploratory Data Analysis (EDA) Process
+## Exploratory Data Analysis (EDA) Process
 ________________
 Key steps followed during the EDA process:

-+**Data Cleaning:**
+* **Data Cleaning:**

-Checked for and handled missing values, duplicate entries, and outliers to ensure a clean dataset.
+- Checked for and handled missing values, duplicate entries, and outliers to ensure a clean dataset.

- +**Data Visualization:**
+ * **Data Visualization:**

-Created various visualizations to uncover patterns in the data, including:
+- Created various visualizations to uncover patterns in the data, including:

-+**Bar charts to compare population across countries.**
+* **Bar charts to compare population across countries.**

-Stacked charts to show distribution trends over time and categories.
+- Stacked charts to show distribution trends over time and categories.

-# Conclusion
+## Conclusion
 ____________
 This EDA process provided meaningful insights 🌟 into population distributions and trends, laying a strong foundation for deeper data exploration and future machine learning tasks.